 The Office of Student Services, located in the Student Center, assists students with employment and off-campus housing.
-Those in the Student Work Program are assisted in locating on-campus employment and others can check the help wanted bulletin board for information about off-campus jobs.
+Those in the Student Work Program are assisted in locating on-campus employment and others can check the help wanted Catalog board for information about off-campus jobs.
 The Office maintains a file on housing in the Greenville area for use by both students and graduates.

-In addition, students needing shuttle service to the Greenville-Spartanburg Airport at the end of the semester may check at this office (Ext.
-3060).
+In addition, students needing shuttle service to the Greenville-Spartanburg Airport at the end of the semester may check at this office at 864.242.5100, ext.
+3060.